Architecture & Core components

 Bounded Contexts Include:

-• Portfolio: Deals with the management of financial products, accounts, and portfolios, and also handles the management of financial instruments.
+Portfolio: Deals with the management of financial products, accounts, and portfolios, and also handles the management of financial assets.

 Important Observation: It is important to note that all domains are covered by the Authentication and Authorization mechanisms, ensuring secure and controlled access across the entire system.